Mom’s travel lessons added life to sights we visited

 The Eiffel Tower — “Just seeing sights isn’t enough.
 Learn its history and learn from it.”

 For Mom, seeing the Eiffel Tower wasn’t enough.
-My brothers and I always had to suffer through readings about the history of iron structure.
+My brothers and I always had to suffer through readings about the history of this iron structure.
 We learned about the World’s Fair to which the tower served as the symbol and entrance.
 She read to us some of the controversies about its construction.
 She was proud of the Otis Elevators that carried sightseers.
 I remember that the restaurants in the tower were all too expensive for us to be allowed to eat there.
-And, even in 1985 the elevators were expensive.
+And, even in 1985, the elevators were expensive.

 By listening to this history, I learned not only about the tower itself, but why it was built.
 I also learned that its construction came only after debate within the city and the top French artists and architects.
 The final vision came from a group of artists, engineers, and architects, not only from Eiffel.
 I learned about US exports being used in the most French of structures.
 And, I experienced my first sticker shock via my Dad.
 However, Mom insisted that we ascend.
 And, ascend we did.